-Fig. 21.30 Optimized code for the program of Fig. 21.27.
-(Part 2 of 2.)
+Fig. 19.34 Optimized code for the program of Fig. 19.31.

-21.34 (Modifications to the Simple Compiler) Perform the following modifications to the Simple compiler.
-Some of these modifications might also require modifications to the Simpletron simulator program written in Exercise 7.37.
+19.33 (Modifications to the Simple Compiler) Perform the following modifications to the Simple compiler.
+Some of these modifications may also require modifications to the Simpletron Simulator program written in Exercise 8.17.

-- a) Allow the remainder operator (%) to be used in let statements.
-Simpletron Machine Language must be modified to include a remainder instruction. - b) Allow exponentiation in a let statement using ^ as the exponentiation operator.
+- a) Allow the modulus operator (%) to be used in let statements.
+Simpletron Machine Language must be modified to include a modulus instruction. - b) Allow exponentiation in a let statement using ^ as the exponentiation operator.
 Simpletron Machine Language must be modified to include an exponentiation instruction. - c) Allow the compiler to recognize uppercase and lowercase letters in Simple statements (e.g., 'A' is equivalent to 'a').
-No modifications to the Simpletron simulator are required. - d) Allow input statements to read values for multiple variables such as input x, y.
-No modifications to the Simpletron simulator are required to perform this enhancement to the Simple compiler. - e) Allow the compiler to output multiple values from a single print statement, such as print a, b, c.
-No modifications to the Simpletron simulator are required to perform this enhancement. - f) Add syntax-checking capabilities to the compiler so error messages are output when syntax errors are encountered in a Simple program.
-No modifications to the Simpletron simulator are required. - g) Allow arrays of integers.
-No modifications to the Simpletron simulator are required to perform this enhancement. - h) Allow subroutines specified by the Simple commands gosub and return.
-Command gosub passes program control to a subroutine and command return passes control back to the statement after the gosub.
-This is similar to a method call in Java.
+No modifications to the Simulator are required. - d) Allow input statements to read values for multiple variables such as input x, y.
+No modifications to the Simpletron Simulator are required. - e) Allow the compiler to output multiple values in a single print statement such as print a, b, c.
+No modifications to the Simpletron Simulator are required. - f) Add syntax-checking capabilities to the compiler so error messages are output when syntax errors are encountered in a Simple program.
+No modifications to the Simpletron Simulator are required. - g) Allow arrays of integers.
+No modifications to the Simpletron Simulator are required. - h) Allow subroutines specified by the Simple commands gosub and return.
+Command gosub passes program control to a subroutine, and command return passes control back to the statement after the gosub.
+This is similar to a function call in C++.
 The same subroutine can be called from many gosub commands distributed throughout a program.
-No modifications to the Simpletron simulator are required. - i) Allow repetition statements of the form j) Allow repetition statements of the form for x = 2 to 10 Simple statements next
+No modifications to the Simpletron Simulator are required. - i) Allow repetition statements of the form